maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

       C += 1  # move onto the next cluster label self.clabels[y] = C # assign new cluster label

-    # for each point not yes considerd:
+    # for each point not yet considerd:
-    # determine points and their unclaimed neighbors
+    # determine points and their unclaimed neighbors in order to discover and expand clusters
     i = 0
     while i < len(neighbors):
       neighbor_y = int(neighbors[i])  # creating a new cluster